datamindedbe/conveyor-samples/basic/sqlmesh_example/README.md

 ## V1

-Transform data from snowflake to snowflake, using tcph sample data and query
+Transform data from snowflake to snowflake, using TPCH sample data and query